mattzuba/homelab-docker/vaultwarden/README.md

 ## Intro

 This is a Docker Compose setup to use Vaultwarden with a locally configured Cloudflared tunnel which allows websockets to work correctly.
-Also includes Watchtower to keep Cloudflared and Vaultwarden up to date.
-Can be disabled by setting the `WT_MONITOR_ONLY` environment variable to `true` in `.env`.
+Also includes Watchtower and Portainer.

 ## Prereqs